Milena Preindlsberger-Mrazović

-Milena Theresia Preindlsberger von Preindlsperg (28 December 1863 – 20 January 1927) was an Austro-Hungarian journalist, writer, and piano, composer.
+Milena Preindlsberger-Mrazović (28 December 1863 – 20 January 1927) was a Bosnian journalist, writer, pianist and composer in Austria-Hungary.
 Mrazović is credited for introducing Bosnia and Herzegovina, where she lived for 40 years, to the German-speaking public.
-She was the first journalist in Bosnia and Herzegovina and the author of the first classical compositions on its soil but remains best known for the travel books she wrote during her long journeys.
+She was the first Bosnian journalist and the author of the first classical compositions on its soil but remains best known for the travel books she wrote during her long journeys.
 While horseback riding through remote mountain villages, Mrazović recorded Bosnian oral tradition and collected traditional costumes, building a valuable collection.

 Early life

-Milena Mrazović was born on 28 December 1863 in the now Croatian town of Bjelovar, Austrian Empire.
-Belonging to a middle-class family, she was educated in Budapest.
-She moved with her family in 1878 to Banja Luka, where her father was appointed an administrative officer, several weeks after Bosnia-Herzegovina was occupied by Austria-Hungary.
-The next year, Mrazović and her family moved to Sarajevo, Bosnia-Herzegovina's capital.
+Milena Mrazović was born on 28 December 1863.
+There are no precise records on her birth, and sources give conflicting information.
+She comes from a noble family from the town of Bjelovar, at the time part of the Croatian Military Frontier, Austrian Empire, and it is possible she was also born there.
+Belonging to a middle-class family, she was educated in a girls school in Budapest.
+She moved with her family in 1878 to Banja Luka, where her father Andrija was appointed an administrative officer, several weeks after Bosnia-Herzegovina was occupied by Austria-Hungary.
+The next year, the family moved to Sarajevo, Bosnia-Herzegovina's capital.